creativescala/doodle/docs/src/pages/concepts/picture-object.md

 # Picture Object

 Each backend provides an object named `Picture` that provides easy access to constructors.
-Constructors are algebra methods that produce a `Drawing` but don't have a `Drawing` parameter.
+Constructors are algebra methods that produce a `Picture` but don't have any `` parameter.
 For example, all the methods on the @:api(doodle.algebra.Shape) algebra are constructors.

 The `Picture` object allows us to write